AuReMe/esmecata/README.md

 ├── stat_number_clustering.tsv
 ````

-The `cluster_founds` contains one tsv file per `observation_name` and these files contain the clustered proteins The first column contains the representative proteins of a cluster and the following columns correspond to the other proteins of the same cluster.
-The first protein occurs two time: one as the representative member of the cluster and a second time as a member of the cluster.
+The `cluster_founds` contains one tsv file per taxon name used by EsMeCaTa.
+So multiple `observation_name` can be represented by a similar taxon name to avoid redundancy and limit the disk space used.
+These files contain the clustered proteins The first column contains the representative proteins of a cluster and the following columns correspond to the other proteins of the same cluster.
+The first protein occurs two time: one as the representative member o.f the cluster and a second time as a member of the cluster.

 The `computed_threshold` folder contains the ratio of proteomes represented in a cluster compared to the total number of proteomes associated with a taxon.
 If the ratio is equal to 1, it means that all the proteomes are represented by a protein in the cluster, 0.5 means that half of the proteoems are represented in the cluster.
 This score is used when giving the `-t` argument.

-The `mmseqs_tmp` folder contains the intermediary files of mmseqs2 for each `observation_name`.
+The `mmseqs_tmp` folder contains the intermediary files of mmseqs2 for each taxon name.
+To save disk space, it is recommended to delete it with the option `--remove-tmp`.

-The `reference_proteins` contains one tsv file per `observation_name` and these files contain the clustered proteins kept after clustering process. it is similar to `cluster_founds` but it contains only protein kept after clustering and threshold.
+The `reference_proteins` contains one tsv file per taxon name and these files contain the clustered proteins kept after clustering process. it is similar to `cluster_founds` but it contains only protein kept after clustering and threshold.

-The `reference_proteins_consensus_fasta` contains the consensus proteins associated with an `observation_name` for the cluster kept after clustering process.
+The `reference_proteins_consensus_fasta` contains the consensus proteins associated with a taxon name for the cluster kept after clustering process.

-The `reference_proteins_representative_fasta` contains the consensus proteins associated with an `observation_name` for the cluster kept after clustering process.
+The `reference_proteins_representative_fasta` contains the consensus proteins associated with a taxon name for the cluster kept after clustering process.

 The `proteome_tax_id.tsv` file is the same than the one created in `esmecata proteomes`.